-The administrative services, access fees, and cost of care services provided by affiliates are calculated using one or more of the following methods: (1) a percentage of premiums; (2) use of assets; (3) direct pass-through of charges; (4) per member per month; (5) per employee per month; (6) per claim; or (7) a combination thereof consistent with the provisions contained in each contract.
+E. The administrative services, access fees, and cost of care services provided by affiliates are calculated using one or more of the following methods: (1) a percentage of premiums; (2) use of assets; (3) direct pass-through of charges; (4) PMPM; (5) per employee per month; (6) per claim; or (7) a combination thereof consistent with the provisions contained in each contract.
 These amounts are included in GAE, CAE, and hospital and medical expenses in the statutory basis statements of operations.
-The following table identifies the amounts for the administrative services, access fees, and cost of care services provided by related parties for the years ended December 31, 2019 and 2018, which meet the disclosure requirements pursuant to SSAP No. 25, Affiliates and Other Related Parties, regardless of the effective date of the contract:
+The following table identifies the amounts reported for the administrative services, access fees, and cost of care services provided by related parties for the years ended December 31, 2020 and 2019, which meet the disclosure requirements pursuant to SSAP No. 25, regardless of the effective date of the contract: